jchio001/Savory-Backend/README.md

 ```

 Before beginning development, please ensure that the following tools are installed on your laptop:
-- Python 3 (NOTE: Python 2.7 is the default on Mac!.
+- Python 3 (NOTE: Python 2.7 is the default on Mac!
 [This guide](
 https://docs.python-guide.org/starting/install3/osx/) gives a pretty good rundown on installing Python 3 with Brew.
-Be aware that there's 2 versions of Python on your laptop and to specific Python 3, use python3/pip3 instead!
+Be aware that there's 2 versions of Python on your laptop and to specify Python 3, use python3/pip3 instead!
 Currently,
 this app is using <b>Python 3.7</b>)
-- Virtualenv (This should be done after installing Python3!
+- virtualenv (This should be done after installing Python3!
 Virtualenvs allows us to isolate python dependencies for a
 project, meaning that we have multiple projects cleanly running multiple different versions of a library.
 [Here's a
 good guide on installing and setting up a virtualenv.](
 https://packaging.python.org/guides/installing-using-pip-and-virtualenv/))